JooYoo/nuxt-portfolio/content/gotcha/nuxtjs-how-to-use-json-as-data.md

 ---
-title: Nuxtjs use json as data
+title: Nuxtjs use JSON as data
 time: 2021.12.29
 keyword: Nuxtjs
-description: Nuxtjs how to use json file as data in project
+description: Nuxtjs how to use JSON file as data in project
 ---

 <WidgetsMdHeader :title="title" :time="time"></WidgetsMdHeader>